Signia Styletto X - Hearing Aid Review

 For those of you who love music and want the best in audio quality straight out of the box, the Stylettos fall short.
 However, that being said, one fantastic feature built into Signia’s professional software is the ability to set a universal streaming equaliser.
 This means if music is a priority for you and you’re willing to spend a bit of time with your audiologist tweaking the settings, these can be tuned to your liking.
 I have found that the Signia’s lack bass but have good clarity in the mids and highs.
 I do have to say though, even after tuning, they still don’t sound as good as Widex’s MOMENT or Phonak’s Paradise music playback out of the box.

 In one of my latest Hearing Tech News videos, I explain how to fix tinny-sounding music on Signia Styletto X hearing aids.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 The Stylettos offer direct connectivity for most iPhone models, but require an additional accessory for Android streaming.
 Hands-free calling is only possible with the Streamline Mic accessory as well.
 Overall, the Stylettos provide fairly standard streaming options at this point in time.
 There is little extra to note on the superiority compared to other models.